 We do this in a variety of ways.
 Our Community Archaeologist and our Building Conservation Officer are on hand to offer advice to people working with historic sites and features.

-We try to encourage people to enjoy their archaeological heritage – through specially themed walks as part of the activities and events programme, through annual events in National Archaeology Week (normally the third week in July) and through managing Carew Castle and Tidal Mill and Castell Henllys Iron Age Village.
+We try to encourage people to enjoy their archaeological heritage – through specially themed walks as part of the activities and events programme, volunteering and through managing Carew Castle and Tidal Mill and Castell Henllys Iron Age Village.

 The National Park also has a continuing programme of work investigating the Park’s history and archaeology.

 Archaeology Day 2022 - Recording available to view online